MasterChenb0x/antistalkerbot/README.md

 ###### 07/24/2018
 To easily sort and tally the suspects list, run `sort suspects.txt | uniq -c | sort > sortedsuspects.txt`

+###### 08/07/2018
+Thanks to BGM for code review before presentation.
+Updated "usage" message since I switched from getopts to argv for input.
+Other things will be fixed later today...maybe.

 _TO-DO_
 1. ~~Build menu into program.~~
 2. Report default settings of suspect accounts.